John Nihmey: Hotels of the World

 In 1976, Nihmey wrote a feature article about the Beverly Hills Hotel in Beverly Hills, California for the Ottawa Citizen.
 The feature caught the attention of a Toronto Star Syndicate editor, who suggested that Nihmey independently syndicate the story and a monthly series on great hotels to newspapers across Canada.
 Within a year John Nihmey's Hotels of the World was syndicated in 15 Canadian newspapers and later in the Northeastern United States.

-Over the next three years, Nihmey visited more than 40 countries, writing about Hôtel Ritz Paris, The Peninsula Hong Kong, The Pierre in New York, the Negresco in Nice, France and La Mamounia in Marrakech.
+Over the next three years, Nihmey visited more than 40 countries, writing about Hôtel Ritz Paris, The Peninsula Hong Kong, The Pierre in New York, the Negresco in Nice, France and La Mamounia in Marrakesh.
 He appeared as a regular on CTV's Canada AM and was a guest on other television and radio shows.
 Nihmey's special features also appeared in The Globe and Mail, the Book of Lists, and Travel + Leisure.
 He discontinued the series in 1980.